raspberrypilearning/c3-wolfram-day-night/en/step_5.md

-## Making your Map Interactive
+## Make your map interactive

-So far, you've created a world map with the day and night hemispheres, where you can see a specific country.
-But what if you don't want to see information for the United States?
-It would take too much effort to change the code every time you wanted to see a different country.
-You can set up a little tool which allows your user to chose a country from a drop down menu.
+What if you don't want to see information for the country that is highlighted right now?
+It would be a lot of effort to change the code every time you want to see a different country.
+Instead, you can set up a drop-down menu that allows your user to choose a country.

-In order to make a drop down menu of countries, we're going to need a list of every country in the world.
+To make a drop-down menu of countries, you need a list of every country in the world.
 Luckily, Wolfram has one built in!

 ```
 CountryData[]
 ```
 ![Country Data](images/CountryData.png)

-We can use `Manipulate` to make an interactive drop down list. `Manipulate` lets us use `x` as a placeholder, and then to replace `x` with a value that the user chooses.
-In order to create a `Manipulate`, we need to have a function with a placeholder variable, and a list of possibilities for what x could be.
+With `Manipulate`, you can make an interactive drop-down menu. `Manipulate` lets you set `x` as a placeholder.
+The user can then replace `x` with a value.
+In order to create a `Manipulate` statement, you need a function with a placeholder variable and a list of possibilities for `x`.

 --- task ---

- Incorporate the code you used to create the map highlighting the USA into a `Manipulate`, with the options for the polygon shape coming from `CountryData`.
+Move the code that creates the map highlighting the USA **inside** a `Manipulate` statement, with the options for the `Polygon` coming from `CountryData`.

  ```
  Manipulate[
  GeoGraphics[